K1329284/EPE/README.txt

   One unit in space is 5 pixels.
   One unit of speed is 1 pixel/frame.
   The (x,y) position is the top left corner of a box.
-  The player's hitbox is a single point at it's center.
+  The player's hitbox is a single point at its center.

   Only the top most box has it's collision be in effect.
   Jumpable boxes have a light outline and have no effect while player is not on the ground.